Learning, Modeling, and Robotics

 Non-prehensile manipulation (i.e., manipulation that does not involve grasping) can significantly expand the operational space of a robot.
 We posit that robots need to leverage non-prehensile manipulation as part of their skill set if they are to achieve human-level dexterity.
 Our past work introduced a novel planner that uses poking as a skill and failure recovery tactic synergistically with grasping.
 Moving forward, we are building hybrid models for manipulation in which physics-based and learning-based approaches complement each other, toward generating a repository of skills that robots can then use to engage in more complex, affordance-informed task planning and manipulation.

-1.2.
-Natural Language Grounding and Skill Transfer
+1.5.
+Natural Language Grounding

 Students: Stéphane Aroca-Ouellette